Best Judgment Writing Tips for Judicial Services Exam

 12. The judgment should be specific and must not contain any ambiguity.

 13. Every page of judgment is to be signed by the judge.
-It should contain the seal of the court and designation of the judge.
+It should contain the seal of the court and the designation of the judge.

 Note: The judgment writing in civil and criminal differs.
 The format slightly changes.
 But the format mentioned above clearly gives you a description as to how to write the best judgment.